ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

 ## Settings Service

 First we need a service to store the data.
 This will be a very simple service that uses Capacitor's Storage API.

-Create a `util/settings.ts` file.
-Be sure to add it to the `util/index.ts` file as well.
+1. create a `src/util/settings.ts` file (initial contents are below)
+1. create a `src/util/settings.test.ts` file (initial contents are below)
+1. add an export of the `settings.ts` file in the `src/util/index.ts` file

-Here is the shell of the service.
+Here is the shell of the service:

 ```TypeScript
 import { Plugins } from '@capacitor/core';